 Apart from the cleaning, it features the following:-

-- Erase all data and delete space on flash drives that are not possible using built-in Windows formatting.
+- Delete all data and space on flash drives that cannot be erased using Windows’ built-in formatting tools.

 - Remove any tracks of malicious software that may have infected your USB flash drive.